 Soon things got worse.
 Towards the turn of the millenium, and even with greater force after the hi tech bubble burst in 2000, the term AI started to be seriously abused.
 So, I will not bore you with the chronological order it all happened, but before you knew it, the clear, simple, understandable term “Artificial Intelligence” was being used to describe the following:

 In fact, the current use (or, rather abuse) of the term “AI” has stripped it from any meaning.
 All of the above, and much more, can be categorized as “AI”, that it almost doesn’t mean anything any more.

 Meanwhile, people continued trying to make software that could, potentially, take a shot at the good old Turing Tests.
 Usually these attempts were done by hobbyists and enthusiasts, who competed for a $1,000 prize at “Loebner’s Turing test Competition”.
 Thus, these abysmal attempts at AI were given a cheap, demeaning name: Chatterbots, or Chatbots.
 Nothing to do with AI..

 Another 2 decades went by (well, almost).
 In the past two years, I was happy to follow the emerging new buzzword: Conversational AI.
 NOW you’re talking!
 The domain of “Software systems that imitate humanlike lingual behavior” finally has a proper label, almost as good as the original “AI”.
 The prefix “Conversational” clarifies the type of intelligence (which, in mine and Turing’s view, is the only kind that really counts).

-The real holy grail of (Conversational) AI is this: To effectively mimic Natural Stupidity, as it manifests itself in humans like Joe Sixpack.
+So the real holy grail of (Conversational) AI is this: To effectively mimic Natural Stupidity, as it manifests itself in humans like Joe Sixpack.
 Once we get there, giving him a college education would be a piece of cake.